pestoAioli/logsegs/pages/Impulse.md

-- Impulse = change in momentum = integral of force
+- Impulse = change in momentum = integral of force with respect to to time -